Location: Kings Norton, Birmingham

 Wast Hills has two dedicated Activity Coordinators who support service users to have individual activity plans, which are created based on each person’s likes and hobbies.
 Their goal is to enable people to structure their time, build relationships and establish a balance between therapy, self-care, work and leisure, as appropriate to their individual needs.

 People could come to any of the three Wast Hills autism provisions for a variety of reasons.
 They could come from a home environment, supported living or residential service due to an illness or a crisis in their life.
-They may also come following a stay at an NHS or other specialist autism or learning disability service, including a secure service.
+They may also come following a stay at an NHS or other specialist service, including a secure service.

 Within Wast Hills we follow the five key principles that form our model of care, Personal PATHS.